jjsebasv/Pong/README.md

 [Visit `https://guide.elm-lang.org/install.html` for more details]

+Compile the project running
+`elm-make Main.elm`

 To run elm server use, at the root of the project `elm-reactor`